 Read moreLynn Priest Makes National History

-On time Lynn Priest at St Margaret’s, William Sawtry, was the first person in England to be officially burned alive for heresy.
-He was executed […]
+One-time Lynn priest at St Margaret’s, William Sawtry, was the first person in England to be officially burned alive for heresy.
+He was executed at […]

-Read moreThe Road to the 1688 Revolution (1 of 2): James, Duke of York
+Read moreThe Road to the 1688 Revolution: James, Duke of York

 Summary of main events and background factors up to the death of Charles II in 1685 The 1688 Revolution marked an important milestone in the […]